tgbugs/protc/README.md

 they don't get destroyed by changes.

+## Use cases
+Landon mentions how annoying it is when dealing with various drugs and not knowing what solvent to use, or people just not reporting it.
+This is a great use case since it is a set of simple things where the verb 'mix' is very consistent the inpubs ought to be in chebi, and it would make people's lives much easier.
+Could potentially add a restriction or comment that the output was intended for injection into mice, interesting question of how to handle that kind of information since it is not strictly relevant to the protocol itself but is a piece of the larger context that might be useful when choosing between two protocols.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.